Top of main content

 4. Diversification is key

-It's important to spread your money across multiple investments to lessen the impact of one performing badly.
+It's important to spread your money across multiple investments, or different asset classes, to lessen the impact of one performing badly.

 5. Start as early as you can

-Once you've got your finances in order - the sooner you start investing the better, as your money will have more time to grow.
+Once you've got your finances in order, start investing as soon as you can.
+Then your money will have more time to grow.

 What next?